A Look Back at the Cal Ripken Rookie Card

 He’s on the Board of Directors for Baseball-Related Foundations

 Since retiring from baseball, Cal Ripken Jr. has remained involved in the sport through various activities.
 He is currently a special advisor to the Baltimore Orioles.
-Also, he sits on the board of directors for several baseball-related organizations, such as Major League Baseball Players Alumni Association and the Cal Ripken Sr. Foundation.

-He also remains active in the community and founded The Ripken Foundation, which funds youth-oriented programs that promote education, health and wellness, and character development.
-Additionally, he is a weekly contributor to the MLB Network’s television program “Clubhouse Confidential.”
+Cal also remains active in the community and founded The Ripken Foundation, which funds youth-oriented programs that promote education, health and wellness, and character development.

 He also has written several books on baseball and his career, including “Play Baseball the Ripken Way” and “Get in the Game: 8 Elements of Perseverance That Make the Difference.”